 Under Menu Options, you can set where you want to route callers to based on their keypad or voice command.
 For each menu option, you can:

 - Forward calls to a US or Canadian number outside of your organization

 - Let calls go through to the number callers originally dialed

 Premium users on OpenPhone can also send callers to voicemail or a specific team member (even if they share a phone number), or set a pre-recorded message for each menu option.

 4. Set what happens if callers don’t select a menu option

 In addition to setting destinations for your menu options, you can set a destination for callers who don’t type or say any command.
 Under “If no option is selected,” you can choose from the three standard destinations listed in Step 3 — or, if you’re a Premium user, you can choose from any of the six destinations in Step 3.
 Premium users can also set their auto-attendant to repeat all menu options to the caller.

 Tap “Save” once you’re done customizing your phone menu and you’re all set.

 Setting up a phone menu can help you impress and support your customers while keeping your team as productive as can be.
 With a virtual phone system, you can create your phone menu in a matter of minutes and route your callers to a variety of destinations.
 The perks of VoIP systems don’t stop with a phone menu.
 With OpenPhone, you can continue supporting callers and helping your team succeed with unlimited calling in the US and Canada.
-You can also access features like call recording, voicemail transcriptions, and integrations with business apps like HubSpot CRM and Slack, with small business-friendly pricing.
+You can also access features like call recording, voicemail transcriptions, VoIP call forwarding, and integrations with business apps like HubSpot CRM and Slack, with small business-friendly pricing.
 Start your free trial of OpenPhone.